Malappuram: History

+Kottakkunnu Hill station

+Kottakkunnu hill station is located in the middle of Malappuram town.
+The name Kottakunnu comes from the fort built here when the area was the military headquarters of the Calicut rulers Zamorins.
+Due to the geographical importance of this area, the Malappuram Fort was built here and the town of Malappuram came up around it.

 Geography

 Topography

 Malappuram is situated in the mid land area of the state.
 As the name suggests, it is covered with small mountains of lush greenery, bonded with several freshwater streams flowing through the city.
 Kadalundi Puzha, a major river in Kerala is flowing around the city.
 Malappuram is one of the few municipalities in the state with a tremendous track record of keeping the city clean.
-The recognition as second 'best municipality in up keeping the cleanliness and health by state government in 2011 and Second prize for Swachhata Excellence Awards in 2019 by Government of India acknowledges these sincere efforts of the municipality.
-Malappuram is the biggest potential nod of the district.
+It has been recognised as the second best municipality in upkeeping the cleanliness and health by the state government in 2011 and won second prize for Swachhata Excellence Awards in 2019 by Government of India.
 Unlike other district headquarters, Malappuram holds a significant position in west–east transit along with north–south.
-It makes the city accessible for everyone in the district through either National Highway or State Highway.
+It makes the city accessible for everyone in the district through either National Highways or State Highways.

 Climate

 The city has more or less the same climatic conditions prevalent elsewhere in Kerala: a tropical monsoon climate (Köppen Am) that is generally hot and humid in nature.
 However, the South West Monsoon is usually very heavy.
 The best season to visit Malappuram is during the months of September to March as the weather conditions are quite pleasant.
 Owing to its natural habitat, Malappuram is also a city of fresh air.
 According to the Central Pollution Control Board data for the year 2010, of the 180 cities monitored for SO2, NO2 and PM10, Malappuram was one of the two cities which met the criteria of low pollution (i.e. 50% below the standard) for all air pollutants.